 What we do

-We also support families and caregivers to cope with the stress of living with the effects of violence and occupation.
-We work to boost their ability to provide healthy family environments that help to reduce the impact of conflict on children.
+We also support families and caregivers to cope with the stress of life amidst conflict and occupation.
+We help to strengthen their resilience and ability to provide nurturing family environments that help to reduce the impact of conflict on children.

 And whenever we see that children’s rights are violated - no matter by whom - we speak out.

 Initiative to provide outreach and mobile child protection, psychosocial support, recreation and legal resources to Palestinian children and communities in the most vulnerable areas of the West Bank.

 Helping Children Heal

 Providing psychosocial support, protection and recreation opportunities to the most marginalised Palestinian children and communities in Gaza.

 Providing support in prevention, mitigation and rehabilitation from experiences of violence during Israeli detention or in conflict with the Palestinian law for children in the West Bank including East Jerusalem.